lijumjose/VIPMP/src/pages/docs/release_notes/upcoming_releases.md

 The following features are scheduled for release:

-## Display source of the Order in Create Order and Get Order APIs
+## Display source of the Order in Create Order and Get Order API responses

-- Added the `source` parameter in the responses of [Create Order](../order_management/create_order.md) and [Get Order](../order_management/get_order.md) APIs, indicating the origin of the Order.
+- Added the `source` parameter in the responses of [Create Order](../order_management/create_order.md) and [Get Order](../order_management/get_order.md) APIs to indicate the origin of the order.
 Possible values are: `API`, `Bridge`, and `System`.

-  With the upcoming Bridge UI, partners will have the ability to place orders both APIs and directly through the Bridge UI.
-This new field ensures transparency and help partners distinguish the origin of their orders.
+  With the upcoming Bridge UI, partners will be able to place orders through APIs or directly through the Bridge interface.
+This new field improves transparency and helps partners identify the origin of their orders.

 ## Changes to Get Customer List and Get Reseller List APIs